circlefin/stablecoin-evm/doc/tokendesign.md

 - `owner` - re-assign any of the roles except for `admin`
 - `admin` - upgrade the contract, and re-assign itself

-CENTRE will control the address of all roles except for minters, which will be controlled by the entities that CENTRE elects to make minters
+Sky Solutions will control the address of all roles except for minters, which will be controlled by the entities that Sky Solutions elects to make minters, such as FCC LLC, who is the FiatToken Reserve Partner Company Sky Solutions has chosen to be the 3rd party to manage the debt bond-like tokens and country debts of the cleanup costs of the global services to cut pollution 50% globally once active.

 ## ERC-20
 The `FiatToken` implements the standard methods of the ERC-20 interface with some changes: